-3. New Policy on Charities that Promote Racial Equality
+4. New Policy on Charities that Promote Racial Equality67

-The Policy Statement entitled Registering Charities that Promote Racial Equality Policy Statement, ("Policy") issued by the Canadian Customs and Revenue Agency ("CCRA") was issued on September 2, 2003.
+The Policy Statement entitled Registering Charities that Promote Racial Equality Policy Statement, 68 ("Policy") was issued by the CRA on September 2, 2003.
 The Policy will be of interest to organizations that address racial discrimination, those established to foster positive race relations within Canada, as well as immigrant, refugee, ethno-cultural, and other organizations seeking to include racial equality objects in their governing documents.